Jerzy Antczak

 Jerzy Antczak (born 25 December 1929, in Włodzimierz Wołyński) is a Polish film director.

+Career

 His film Nights and Days was nominated for an Academy Award for Best Foreign Language Film and was entered into the 26th Berlin International Film Festival.
 Jerzy Antczak was the co-founder, Artistic Director and Chief Producer of “Masterpiece Theatre” which was produced on Polish Television.
-He is a professor at the UCLA.
+He is currently a Professor Emeritus at UCLA.

 In 2009 Jerzy Antczak received a star on the prestigious Alley of the Stars in Łódź.